Fall Armyworm

 Typical damage to corn.

-Damage from the fall armyworm occurs in midsummer.
-Larvae cut large holes in whorl-stage leaves.
+Fall armyworm are migratory and do not overwinter in Kansas to any significant extent.
+Larvae are highly variable in coloration, but the thickest stripe on the side is always dark, and the head capsule bears a distinctive inverted 'Y'.
+Damage occurs in midsummer, when larvae cut large holes in whorl-stage leaves.
 Later, large holes may be cut in the stalks at the nodes.
-Control at the whorl stage is usually not practical and should not be attempted unless 75 percent of the plants are infested.
+Control at the whorl stage is usually impractical and should not be attempted unless >75% of plants are infested.
 Control may be justified on silking-stage corn if small larvae are detected before they have tunneled into the shanks and ears.
-Spray should be directed toward the ear zone to reduce ear droppage caused by shank feeding.
-The performance of some products, where the label allows, may be improved by chemigation.
-Note that corn hybrids with Herculex I insect protection are resistant to fall armyworm damage.
+Spray should be directed toward the ear zone to target shank feeding-larvae that will cause ear droppage.
+Chemigation, where the label allows, may improve the performance of some products.
+Note that corn hybrids with Herculex I insect protection and some other hybrids are resistant to fall armyworm damage.

-Please consult the most recent Corn Insect Management Guide for control options.
+Please consult the most recent Corn Management Guide for control options.